-Click here for information on the practical management of type 2 diabetes in respect of reversal.
-It is important that people with diabetes should discuss their management with their own doctor.
-It will take years for this new knowledge to become incorporated into textbooks and guidelines, so some notes for your doctor have been written (PDF: 220KB).
-Do bear in mind that your doctor will be wary of information from the internet – but this comes from Newcastle University.
+It is important that people with diabetes discuss their management with their own doctor.
+It will take years for this new knowledge to become incorporated into textbooks and guidelines, so your doctor may be wary of information from the internet.

 Newcastle University researchers have written some notes for you to take to your doctor.
 Download our information sheet for doctors on the practical management of type 2 diabetes in respect of reversal (PDF: 220KB).